 Another major appeal of Doubles is the increased viability and deeper nuances of Pokemon moves.
 Here are some quick overview of such moves:

-Feint - With Protect being such a pivotal move in Doubles, it's no wonder that a counter-move in Feint would see some use!
+Feint - +2 Priority.
+With Protect being such a pivotal move in Doubles, it's no wonder that a counter-move in Feint would see some use!
 It comes in handy when you need to connect with the target Pokemon on that turn NO MATTER WHAT.
 Feint also breaks other protection moves, including Wide Guard, Quick Guard, and Spiky Shield.

 Spread Moves - These moves target multiple Pokemon - some only affect both enemies while other spread moves also catches your ally, too.
 Such distinctions make otherwise obscure moves in Singles, such as Heat Wave and Rock Slide, to have a specific niche in Doubles!

-All spread moves's base power is reduced to 75% of its original base power (so Earthquake is a 75 bp Ground type move, while Blizzard is a 90 bp Ice type move), but this power reduction is more than compensated by hitting more than one target.
+All spread moves's power is reduced to 75% of its original base power (so Earthquake is a 75 bp Ground type move, while Blizzard is a 82 bp Ice type move), but this reduction is more than compensated by hitting more than one target.
 If it's hitting both foes, it is effectively hitting with 150% of the moves original power (75%*2).
 When there is only one target power on the field, the spread move hits the opponent with 100% of its original power.

 - Dark Void (banned)

-Helping Hand - A move designed specifically for Doubles, this move boosts the power of the user's ally by 50% for one turn, which can change a 2HKO into a OHKO.
+Helping Hand - +5 Priority.
+A move designed specifically for Doubles, this move boosts the power of the user's ally by 50% for one turn, which can change a 2HKO into a OHKO.
 Such a difference is significant in Doubles, as knocking out the opponent effectively means cutting down on the opponent's offense by half for that turn.
 Thus, Helping Hand user pairs nicely with a fast Sweeper like Thundurus or Latios.
-Helping Hand has +5 priority, so the helper can be a bulky supporter like Cresselia, and it is used before Prankster Taunt.
+Helping Hand has +5 priority, so the helper can be a slow bulky supporter like Cresselia, and it is used before Prankster Taunt.

-Follow Me / Rage Powder - Another move tailored for Doubles, but this time all non-spread moves are re-directed to the user of Follow Me or Rage Powder, thereby keeping its partner untouched.
+Follow Me / Rage Powder - +2 Priority.
+Another move tailored for Doubles, but this time all non-spread moves are re-directed to the user of Follow Me or Rage Powder, thereby keeping its partner untouched.
 Spread moves like Blizzard and Earthquake still hits both users, though.
 This move comes in handy when you are trying to set up with your other Pokemon.
-This support move has +3 priority, so this user can even redirect fast priorities barring faster Fake Outs to itself!

-Tailwind / Icy Wind / Trick Room - Similarly to Singles, having the first move is almost always more advantageous than attacking second.
+Tailwind / Icy Wind / Thunder Wave / Trick Room - Similarly to Singles, having the first move is almost always more advantageous than attacking second.
 Tailwind, Icy Wind, and Trick Room are prevalent moves to control Speed and attack first.
 Even though 4-5 turns go awfully quick in Singles to do anything productive, in Doubles it is usally half the game or more!
-Icy Wind is also an amazing utility move, a spread move that drops both enemies' Speed by one stage.
+Icy Wind (or Electro Web) is also an amazing utility move, a spread move that drops BOTH enemies' Speed by one stage.

 Offensive Moves Benefiting Partners - Most of the times your Pokemon will be throwing moves at the two enemy Pokemon, but moves exist that benefit the partner instead, similarly to the previously mentioned Helping Hand